-BBH reserves the right to redeem at any time some or all of the shares of the Funds acquired for its discretionary investment advisory clients' accounts.
-A large redemption of shares of the Funds by BBH on behalf of its discretionary investment advisory clients could significantly reduce the asset size of the Funds, which might have an adverse effect on the Funds' investment flexibility, portfolio diversification and expense ratio.
+BBH reserves the right to redeem at any time some or all of the shares of the Fund acquired for its discretionary investment advisory clients' accounts.
+A large redemption of shares of the Fund by BBH on behalf of its discretionary investment advisory clients could significantly reduce the asset size of the Fund, which might have an adverse effect on the Fund's investment flexibility, portfolio diversification and expense ratio.

 Valuation.
-When market quotations are not readily available, or are believed by BBH to be unreliable, the Funds' investments will be valued at fair value by BBH pursuant to procedures adopted by the Funds' Board of Trustees.
-When determining an asset's "fair value", BBH seeks to determine the price that a Fund might reasonably expect to receive from the current sale of that asset in an arm's-length transaction.
-The price generally may not be determined based on what the Funds might reasonably expect to receive for selling an asset at a later time or if it holds the asset to maturity.
+When market quotations are not readily available or are believed by BBH to be unreliable, the Fund's investments will be valued at fair value by BBH pursuant to procedures adopted by the Fund's Board of Trustees in accordance with Rule 2a-5 under the 1940 Act.
+When determining an asset's "fair value," BBH seeks to determine the price that a Fund might reasonably expect to receive from the current sale of that asset in an arm's-length transaction.
+The price generally may not be determined based on what the Fund might reasonably expect to receive for selling an asset at a later time or if it holds the asset to maturity.
 While fair value determinations will be based upon all available factors that BBH deems relevant at the time of the determination and may be based on analytical values determined by BBH using proprietary or third-party valuation models, fair value represents only a good faith approximation of the value of a security.
-The fair value of one or more securities may not, in retrospect, be the price at which those assets could have been sold during the period in which the particular fair values were used in determining the Funds' net asset value.
-As a result, the Funds' sale or redemption of its shares at net asset value, at a time when a holding or holdings are valued by BBH (pursuant to Board-adopted procedures) at fair value, may have the effect of diluting or increasing the economic interest of existing shareholders.
+The fair value of one or more securities may not, in retrospect, be the price at which those assets could have been sold during the period in which the particular fair values were used in determining the Fund's net asset value.
+As a result, the Fund's sale or redemption of its shares at net asset value, at a time when a holding or holdings are valued by BBH (pursuant to Board-adopted procedures) at fair value, may have the effect of diluting or increasing the economic interest of existing shareholders.